 I don’t remember much from the past few days.
 I could write about the group of high schoolers I woke up to in a pavilion I was sleeping in last night as they were beginning their stereotypical late night smoke session in proper high schooler fashion.
 I could talk about how riding along the Mississippi was pretty fun for a day, or the family I stayed with in Minneapolis who had the nicest house I’ve ever seen, along with $700 worth of Brookes Saddles.

 I don’t think we spend enough time with ourselves.
-Not in the Buzzfeed “Top 10 Ways To Treat Yo Self This Weekend” way.
-But more so, like sitting and just letting your mind run.
+Like sitting and just letting your mind run.
 See where you end up.
 I road a dedicated bike trail for 112 miles yesterday and I spent almost the entire time in a green tunnel of zen.

 With the cars gone, only the occasional runoff in the trail I had to worry about.
 I thought about the past, how I miss my time in New Zealand so much.
 I miss the crazy experiences I had with Paul, and later on with Jim.
 I get emotional just thinking about the great times me and Jim had there.
 I wish I had someone here to share this amazing bike trail through Wisconsin with.
 But the silence and solitude allow me time to process it, I think.
 Can’t I have both?